storacha/w3filecoin-infra/docs/architecture.md

 - Post piece - w3filecoin is designed to enable multiple sources of CAR files to be easily integrated into the pipeline
   - parties with permissions to write into the system can do so
+  - Piece should make its way for the queue if not there yet
 - Report API for failed aggregates to land into Storage Providers?
 - Get to know state of deals
 - ...